paulcwarren/spring-content/README.md

 # Spring Content

 Cloud-Native Content Services for Spring.
-Integrates with Spring Data, Spring Data REST and Apache Solr.

-Spring Content provides modules for JPA, MongoDB, S3 and the Filesystem for storing content, relies on Spring Data for content metadata and integrates with Apache Solr for searching that content.
+Spring Content provides modules for managing content in JPA, MongoDB's GridFS, S3 or Filesystem storage.
+To associate content with Spring Data Entities Spring Content may be used with Spring Data/REST.
+Spring Content can integrate with Apache Solr for fulltext indexing and search capabilities.
+Spring Content also provides a pluggable renditions framework and several out-of-the-box renderers that can render stored content in several different formats.

 ## Getting help
 Having trouble with Spring Content?
 We'd like to help!